-Summary: Are you a first-time homebuyer looking to make a purchase in Denver in 2019?
-The market right now is a neutral one in the city, but still competitive.
-Read on to find out how to best position yourself for a home purchase in Denver this year.
+Are you a first-time homebuyer looking to make a purchase in Denver in 2023 or 2024?
+The market right now is a competitive one in the city.

 Advice for First-Time Home Buyers in Denver